tchalvak/chat-app/README.markdown

 ### Configure

-Make ./configure runnable, then run it, it just creates the config file.
+Make ./configure executable, then run it, it just creates the `CONFIG` file.

     sudo chmod ug+x ./configure
     ./configure

+Modify CONFIG as suits you.

 ### Make

 The app will `createdb ca` to create a new database and dump in the blank tables, via `make install` or `make install-db`.
-It'll also

     make
     make install